john-everden/my-runes-repo/README.md

 > "Chat logs are echoes in the garden — each conversation a seed, each reflection a blossom.
 They preserve the cycles of thought and learning."

-Vitrified in Michigan at 12:35 PM
+Vitrified in Michigan at 12:35 PM - Test